How to buy gold from UOB: A step-by-step guide (2026)

 - A UOB CPF Investment Account

-Step 3: Collect your gold
+Step 3: Make an appointment to collect your gold

 Collection can be made at the UOB Main Branch Gold Counter.